Arxcis/adventofcode2020/README.md

 make docker.all             // Expect some days to succeed, some to fail
 ```

-## Testing if you are not running Docker
+### Testing and entire day, if you are not running Docker

 If you are not running docker, you have to install languages we support on your host system.
 See the [Dockerfile](./Dockerfile) for how you can do this on debian-based systems.

 You can run the tests directly on your host system by doing: